-- Interviewed staff indicated that when preventing retaliation against inmates and staff who report sexual abuse or sexual harassment or who cooperate with investigation of sexual abuse or sexual harassment; investigations would change inmate housing or transfers an inmate, remove alleged abusers, and refer inmate to counseling for services.
-When preventing retaliation against staff, they would change the staff shift or change the staff work details. - Interviewed staff indicated that they would monitor the inmate at least weekly.
+- Interviewed staff indicated that when preventing retaliation against inmates and staff who report sexual abuse or sexual harassment or who cooperate with investigation of sexual abuse or sexual harassment; Investigations would change inmate housing or transfers an inmate, remove alleged abusers, and refer inmate to counseling for services.
+When preventing retaliation against staff, they would change the staff shift or change the staff work details. - The agency head indicated that MTC initiate targeted monitoring techniques on both the informant and those inmates perceived as a threat.
+These could include: video and direct monitoring, listening to phone calls, reading mail, watching commissary spend, etc. - o Interviewed staff indicated that they would monitor the inmate at least weekly.
 However, this process would end around 90 days.